 To give an example, a plan with 3GB of data costs $50 (plus tax) per month.
 However, if you don't use all that data, Google will only charge you for what you used.
 So if you only used 1.4 of your 3GB, Google says, you'll pay $16 less than you had originally set out to.

 What's better than rollover data?
 Rollover cash, of course.

 Being a mobile virtual network operator (MVNO) means Google essentially licenses network infrastructure from other carriers.
 There are other companies that do this, like Straight Talk, which TechRadar explored in-depth.
 Straight Talk offers customers phone plans that work off of other carriers' networks.

 The company says your device will automatically hop among the available networks and Wi-Fi hotspots depending on which has the best connection.
-Google counts over a million free, open Wi-Fi hotspots in the US as part of its network.
+Google counts over a million free, open (and growing) Wi-Fi hotspots in the US as part of its network.

 When you're connected to Wi-Fi networks, Google encryption keeps you secure, the company says.
 And you'll transition seamlessly between Wi-Fi and LTE, even in the middle of a call.